|Title:||Head Coach, 11th Year|

 Metress, 47, is married to the former Heather Bradford of Lincolnton, Ga.
 They are the parents of a daughter, Elizabeth Margaret.

 After playing four seasons under Dip Metress from 2004-08, former Jaguar guard Jamie Quarles picked up the clipboard and joined the coaching staff on August 30, 2011.
-Now in his third season as Metress’ top assistant, Quarles helped the Jags to a 17-11 overall record (12-6 in PBC) during his first year coaching.
+Now in his fourth season as Metress’ top assistant, Quarles helped the Jags to a 17-11 overall record (12-6 in PBC) during his first year coaching and a 24-8 mark in 2013-14 during the Jaguars' first year playing under Georgia Regents University.

 Quarles was a senior on the 2007-08 squad that advanced to the NCAA Tournament's National Championship game and during his career, - was part of 85 victories.